You are here

 The merit systems employment application is to contain a statement that the candidate’s signature authorizes the University to investigate all statements made on the application and permits the references and past employers to respond to questions concerning information contained in the application and concerning the candidate’s fitness for employment.

-2. In accord with BOG Policy 2009-01, the BU Merit Systems Employment Application will contain the following criminal history section:
+2. In accordance with BOG Policy 2009-01, the BU Merit Systems Employment Application will contain the following criminal history section:

 a.
 CRIMINAL OFFENSE includes felonies and misdemeanor offenses.